JuliAlti/rsix_leansim/README.md

 1. Download the PyInstaller build from the releases section of the repository.
 2. Extract the contents of the downloaded ZIP file.
-3. Run the executable file to launch the game.
+3. Run the executable file to launch the game (RSIX_Leansim/dist/rsix_leansim).

 ## Controls